HealthAI-plus/HealthAI_API/README.md

 * Run `npm install` to install the required npm packages.

 ### Populating `.env` file
-After installing the packages,  create a '.env' file in the root directory. <br />
+After installing the packages,  create a `.env` file in the root directory. <br />
-These variables are required in the '.env' file created above, use any value of you choice. <br />
+These variables are required in the `.env` file created above, use any value of you choice. <br />
 * PORT
 * DB_URL
 * NODE_ENV